 Too Sick for School?

-Deciding when a child is too sick to go to school can be a difficult decision to make.
-When trying to decide, use these guidelines to help make the best decision.
+Determining when a child is too sick to go to school can be very difficult.
+Please use the guidelines below to help make the best decision.

 Keep a child home if they have a temperature of 100 degrees Fahrenheit or higher.
 Remember a child must be fever free for 24 hours without the use of medication before returning to school.